David LaFontaine is an author, journalist, digital media consultant, and adjunct professor at the University of Southern California.

 David's background as an investigative reporter and editor have given him the skills to do in-depth analysis of tech trends and tools.

-His freelance work includes case studies on newspapers and multimedia for the Newspaper Association of America (NAA.org), the World Associaton of Newspapers (WAN), the Online Journalism Review (OJR.org), and Advanced Interactive Media (AIM Group).
+His freelance work includes case studies on newspapers and multimedia development for the Newspaper Association of America (NAA.org), the World Associaton of Newspapers (WAN), the Online Journalism Review (OJR.org), and Advanced Interactive Media (AIM Group).

-As a managing editor, he assembled a team of expert journalists, digital entrepreneurs and marketing mavens, to build the "Audience Planbook" for the NAA.
+As a managing editor, he assembled a team of expert journalists, digital entrepreneurs and marketing mavens, to build the Audience Planbook for the NAA.
 It lays out the necessary processes that a news organization must go through in order to reinvent itself and start producing the kind of content that attracts online readers.